Is Buying Property Still a Good Investment in 2026?

 Where commercial real estate is performing well is in industrial and logistics assets.
 Demand for warehousing, last-mile distribution centers, and data center infrastructure has remained strong.
 Mixed-use developments that combine residential, retail, and services are also attracting tenant interest in urban regeneration areas.

-For everyday investors, direct exposure to industrial commercial assets is less accessible.
+For everyday investors, direct exposure to industrial assets is less accessible.
 But it is worth understanding the sector breakdown before assuming commercial property performs as a single category.

 Risks Every Property Investor Should Understand in 2026